dyrdadev/first-person-controller-for-unity/README.md

 ### Character Effects

-The controller implements a ```ICharacterSignals``` interface that can be used for character effects such as character audio or camera effects.
-It is very easy to implement your own effects using this interface.
+The controller implements a ```ICharacterSignals``` interface for character effects such as character audio or camera effects.
+The interface offers you an easy way to implement your own effects.
 The package includes the following effects, which are already implemented:

 #### Head Bob